Stryyder/The-Coding-Journey/README.md

 - Intermediate algorithms with JavaScript - really struggling with these.
 More practice, more, more, more.

 - As the field gets more and more complicated in front of me, I'm reaching the conclusion I need to specialize even further.
 UX/UI, AWS, etc. There are so many avenues to approach.
 Choosing one is intimidating.

+- New career shift in November will further derail solid progress temporarily